RoxenTHNDR/java_final_project/README.md

 ## Chapter 1

 Our Main focus for chapter one was on creating variables and getting user input.
 Creating variables in Java is very similar to that of creating variables in python.
 However, in creating a variable in Java you have to declare the data type.
 I can see this as both a blessing and a curse mainly due to the fact of numbers.
 You cannot cross an ints and doubles.
 However if a user inputs an int, let's say 5, into a double variable it turns it into 5.0.
 Yet it doesn’t do it the other way around.
 That makes me wonder why you wouldn’t always use doubles.

+## Chapter 2

+Our largest focus was on boolean statements, math operators, and casting of data types.
+Such as using && for "and" or || for "or" and ! for "not".
+I feel like other than using these the if statements are practically the same thing as they are in python.
+As for math operators I found it fairly easy as long as I followed the order of operations.
+Casting of data types I actually found quite interesting in what can go what ways.
+Such as you do not need to cast from an int to a double however you do for vise versa.